 Special Features

 Does your preferred bathroom rug have any special, notable features?
-If so, you'll certainly want to take those features into account before placement.
+If so, you'll certainly want to consider them before placement.

 For example, some rugs are made of naturally mold-resistant synthetic materials like nylon.
 These can be both highly absorbent and machine washable.
 As such, they're great options for doorways and tubs/showers.